Quantifying the Complexity of Standard Benchmarking Datasets for Long-Term Human Trajectory Prediction: Introduction

 When targeting a qualitative analysis of data complexity, a common approach are low-dimensional embeddings for data visualization, like for example \emph{t-SNE} \cite{maaten2008tsne} or variations of \emph{PCA} \cite{jolliffe2016pca}.
 While such approaches are viable for non-sequential, high-dimensional data, a prototype-based clustering approach seems more viable for sequential data.
 This is especially true for trajectory datasets, where each dataset can be reduced to a small number of prototypical sub-sequences specifying distinct motion patterns, where each sample can be assumed to be a variation of these prototypes.
 Additionally, in the context of statistical learning, the complexity of a dataset can be closely related to the entropy of a given dataset.
 Measuring the dataset entropy, i.e. the amount of information contained in a dataset, is still an open question in the context of trajectory datasets gaining interest recently \cite{hug2020shortnote}\cite{amirian2020opentraj}.

-Towards this end, an approach for estimating an entropy-inspired measure, the pseudo-entropy, building on a dataset decomposition generated by an adequate clustering method is proposed.
-For decomposing a given dataset into clusters of distinct motion patterns, a spatial alignment\footnote{Not to be confused with a temporal sequence alignment} step followed by vector quantization is applied as described in sections \ref{sec:da} and \ref{sec:vq}.
+Towards this end, an approach for estimating an entropy-inspired measure, the pseudo-entropy, building on a dataset decomposition generated by an adequate pre-processing and clustering method is proposed.
+For decomposing a given dataset into clusters of distinct velocity-agnostic motion patterns, a spatial alignment\footnote{Not to be confused with a temporal sequence alignment} step followed by vector quantization is applied.
 Given the dataset decomposition, the pseudo-entropy is estimated by analyzing the prediction performance of a simple trajectory prediction model when gradually enriching its training data with additional motion patterns.
 This paper is an extension of \cite{hug2020shortnote} and focuses mainly on dataset complexity.
-The main contributions are: \begin{enumerate} \item A learning and heuristics-based approach for finding a quantized representation of trajectory datasets. \item An approach for estimating trajectory dataset complexity in terms of an entropy-inspired measure (section \ref{sec:entropy}). \item A coarse complexity-based ranking of standard benchmarking datasets for human trajectory prediction (section \ref{sec:ranking}). \end{enumerate}
+The main contributions are: \begin{enumerate} \item A learning and heuristics-based approach for finding a velocity-agnostic, prototype-based representation of trajectory datasets. \item An approach for estimating trajectory dataset complexity in terms of an entropy-inspired measure. \item A coarse complexity-based ranking of standard benchmarking datasets for human trajectory prediction. \end{enumerate}

-Besides the coarse dataset ranking, the evaluation section \ref{sec:evaluation} verifies the approach and methods used throughout this paper and gives some implications for the current state of human trajectory prediction and benchmarking, resulting from the analysis.